raserma/packstack-challenge/decisions-taken.md

  Tower but I have never used Openstack one.
 I know there is an official dynamic inventory and I will check that one as I have barely 3 hours left to finish last task.

+## Decision 13
+ * Query instance information: I am going to use `openstack_inventory.py` official script for such a task.
+I know the dynamic inventory is meant to be built manually but I do not know the `openstack sdk` library in python good enough.

+## Decision 14
+ * Group VMs based on metadata: I understand the purpose and I have an idea of how this would be done, but I cannot finish it today.
+I rather get some sleep and be ready and fresh tomorrow, than start coding the answer right now.